mattsah/percy/README.md

 ## Limitations

-- Only works with `git` (no `hg`) packages/repositories
+- Only works with `git` packages/repositories (no `hg`)
-- Assumed `git` is in your path and is a fairly recent version (at least having worktree support)
+- Assumes `git` is in your path and is a fairly recent version (at least having worktree support)
-- Dependency solver is work in progress (currently doesn't actually validate a solution) and just effectively uses highest versions.
+- Nim >= 2.2.6 (May actually work on earlier versions, but it's explicitly `.nimble` required)
-- Nim >= 2.2.6 (May actually work on earlier versions, but it's on you to custom build)
+- Dependency solver is work in progress.

 ## Skip To